topliceanu/alexandrutopliceanu.ro/content/post/cache-replacement-problem.md

  cache-arc    9.941      90.059
 ```

-This test builds up a data set of one million integers, with cardinality of 10000.
-Each instance of a caching algorithm is initialized with 1000 capacity.
-For each of the one million values, are page read is performed, if a cache miss
-is returned then a page write with that value is performed.

 ## Conclusion

 The perfect cache solution was described by Belady in 1960 and states that the
-best value to discard is the one that you know you are going to need futhest
+best value to discard is the one that you know you are going to need furthest
 in the future.
 While intuitive, it is not possible to implement it.
 In general,
 we cannot know when a piece of data will be requested in the future.
-Belady's contribution, however, is to produce a formal prof that this indeed the
+Belady's contribution, however, is to produce a formal proof that this indeed the
 optimal caching algorithm.
-It's purpose is to act as the ideal benchmark for
+Its purpose is to act as the ideal benchmark for
 comparison for other implementations.

 When designing your cache implementation, you want to take into consideration the
 historical data access patterns for your specific use-case, if the extra effort
 to design and implement it is reasonable.

-## End notes
+## Endnotes

 Thank you for getting this far.
 I hope you learned something new.
 I plan to explore ARC some more and come back with a comprehensive description.